 Stop laughing at the back.
 “Difficult?”
 Any difficulties have been of Kean’s own making.
-Along with the owners, Kean hasn’t “shown his mettle”, he’s been an integral part of a process which has sent Rovers lurching from one disaster to another.
+Along with the owners, Kean hasn’t “shown his mettle” – he’s been an integral part of a process that has sent Rovers lurching from one disaster to another.

 Quite why Fergie feels qualified to poke his nose in where it doesn’t belong is a mystery.
 The simple fact of the matter is the only people who truly understand the situation at Ewood are the fans.

-To suggest Kean deserves “100% praise from everyone” is, quite frankly, the biggest heap of garbage which has ever come tumbling out of Fergie’s mouth.
+To suggest Kean deserves “100% praise from everyone” is, quite frankly, the biggest heap of garbage that has ever come tumbling out of Fergie’s mouth.

 Sir Alex Ferguson – you are hereby bringing the game into disrepute.